QodotPlugin/qodotplugin.github.io/docs/entities.md

 - Entity
 - Group

-**Build Visuals** - Makes the brush entity visible when checked.
+**Build Visuals** - Makes the solid class visible when checked.

-You may want to disable this for invisible triggers and other gameplay-related brush entities.
+You may want to disable this for invisible triggers and other gameplay-related solid classes.

-**Node Class** - Sets the node type of the brush entity root.
+**Node Class** - Sets the node type of the solid class root.

 If you're adding a Script Class, this value should match the `extends` of the script.